MicrosoftDocs/fabric-docs/docs/data-factory/connector-sql-database-copy-activity.md

 - **Bulk insert table lock**: Choose **Yes** or **No**.
 Use this setting to improve copy performance during a bulk insert operation on a table with no index from multiple clients.
 For more information, go to [BULK INSERT (Transact-SQL)](/sql/t-sql/statements/bulk-insert-transact-sql)

-- **Pre-copy script**: Specify a script for Copy Activity to execute before writing data into a destination table in each run.
+- **Pre-copy script**: Specify a script for the copy activity to execute before writing data into a destination table in each run.
 You can use this property to clean up the preloaded data.

 - **Write batch timeout**: Specify the wait time for the batch insert operation to finish before it times out.
 The allowed value is timespan.
 The default value is "00:30:00" (30 minutes).